Library Computers & Usage Policies

 In using the Marshall Public Library Internet workstations, the patron agrees to the following rules:

-a.
+b.
 Library cards are required in order to access the public use computers.
-Non-residents and/or guests who do not hold a current library card may use a computer for a $1 fee as long as they are 18 years of age or older.
+Non-residents and/or guests who do not hold a current library card may request a guest pass as long as they are 18 years of age or older.

 c.
-The computers are on first come, first served basis.
+The public computers are on first come, first served basis.

 e.
 Personal documents/files may not be saved on the library‘s computers.
 Such documents/files will be deleted if found.